How Does Wheelchair Curling Work?

 Reading the ice — Without sweepers to influence curl, teams must read the ice conditions perfectly.
 Temperature changes, frost patterns, and previous stone paths all affect how stones behave.
 The skip (team captain) must be an exceptional ice reader.

 Wheelchair Stabilization — During delivery, the wheelchair must remain completely stationary.
 A teammate positions behind the chair and holds it steady by pressing down on the handles or wheel locks.
 Any chair movement during delivery results in a burned stone (removed from play).
+This rule makes teammate positioning as important as delivery technique.

 Stones — Standard granite curling stones (identical to regular curling) weighing approximately 19.5 kg (44 lb) with a maximum circumference of 91.44 cm.